 A financial asset is considered as default when any of the following occurs:

-The Fund judges that the client is unlikely to pay its credit obligation due to occurrence of credit risk deterioration and the IRC decides on a specific impairment on an individual basis.
-The triggers for deciding on specific impairment include, among others bankruptcy, days of past due, central bank intervention, distressed restructuring or any material adverse change or development that is likely to result in a diminished recovery of debt
+The Fund judges that the client is unlikely to pay its credit obligation to the Fund due to occurrence of credit risk deterioration and the IRC decides on a specific impairment on individual basis.
+The triggers for deciding on specific impairment include among others bankruptcy, days of past due, central bank intervention, distressed restructuring or any material adverse change or development that is likely to result in a diminished recovery of debt;

 The following diagram provides a high level overview of the IFRS 9 impairment approach at the Fund.